PrimeTimeTran/next-blog/data/blog/data-structures-algorithms/dynamic-programming.md

 1. Make it work

 - visualize the problem as a tree
-- tmplement the tree using recursion
+- implement the tree using recursion
 - test it

 2. Make it efficient